 - My God, What Have I Done?: Walter, after slapping Maude in a drunk rage.

 - "Not Important to This Episode" Camp: Carol's son Philip also lived at Maude's house, but only appeared on an as-needed basis.
-When they pulled The Other Darrin with him late in the series, it didn't disrupt the show in the least.
+In fact, when The Carol Burnett Show parodied Maude, Philip was referred to multiple times as "that kid of yours that no one ever sees".

 - Obfuscating Disability: In "Musical '78," where the titular musical is a telethon to raise money for an allegedly disabled child tap dancer named Baby Sally, who is also an insufferable brat with a manipulative agent.
 Before the telethon is set to go on the air, Maude learns that the child is faking her condition, but reluctantly goes along with the charade for a time under threats from Reggie of being sued if he can't collect his $15,000 fee and possibly losing her house.
 The kid gets some Laser-Guided Karma at the very end of the episode during the pie fight, when Maude pies her.